 Transfer the pesto to a clean airtight glass jar.
 Refrigerate for 5-6 days or freeze for up to 3 months.

 Note – This recipe will make approximately 2 and ½ cups of pesto.
 You can easily half, double, or triple the recipe.

 Frequently Asked Questions

-If you want to make a vegan version of this pesto, skip the parmesan cheese or replace it with 2-3 tablespoon of nutritional yeast.
+If you want to make a vegan version of this pesto, skip adding the parmesan cheese or replace it with 2-3 tablespoon of nutritional yeast.

-You can choose to sun-dried plum tomatoes, San Marzano tomatoes, Roma tomatoes or whichever variety is easily available.
+You can choose sundried plum tomatoes, San Marzano tomatoes, Roma tomatoes or whichever variety is easily available.

 Skip the nuts to make a nut-free tomato pesto.
 You will hardly feel any difference and the pesto still tastes very delicious.

 You can make this pesto by skipping the basil or replacing it with other herbs like parsley, cilantro, or mint.